LeviBorodenko/StackData/README.md

 Graph visualisation is done in Gephi 0.92.

 Node size corresponds to the amount of companies using a tool.
 If two tool are often used together then they will be closer together in the visualisation.

+The data was gathered from public posts on Stackshare.io